bestie/terrestrial/README.md

     mappings: MAPPINGS,
   )

-  ## You are not limted to one object store configuration or one database
+  ## You are not limited to one object store configuration or one database
   ## connection.
 To handle complex situations you may create several segregated
   ## mappings and object stores for your separate aggregate roots, potentially
   ## utilising multiple databases and different domain object